ppadovani/KibanaNestedSupportPlugin/README.md

 ### Error Handling Examples ###

-__NOTE:__ In order to avoid issues with native Kibana queries, a toggle has been added to the right of the magnifying glass search button.
-The toggle switches between native Kibana queries and the custom nested query langauge.
+__NOTE:__ In order to avoid issues with native Kibana queries, indexPatterns that have nested support turned on can only use the above query language.

 When typing the query, the query is constantly parsed.
 In this example a single letter 'l' was typed which did not match any known field in the index.
 Please note that the existing type ahead still works.
 ![invalid field](kibana-nested/invalid-field.png)